playarising/arising/README.md

 Using the ERC721 standard these contracts are personifications of main characters that live and work inside their respective cultures.

-All the collections are protected by a _MintGuard_ contract that prevents multiple minting for the same address and contract minting.
-We heavily encourage users to **not mint more than one character** since you don't need more than one to play the game.
+All the collections are protected by a _MintGuard_ contract that prevents minting more than 5 characters for the same address and contract minting.
+We heavily encourage users to **not mint more than five character** since you don't need more than one to play the game.

 There are 6 main collections (right now):